Last Lap

 Last Lap is the sixth studio album by American rapper and singer Rod Wave.
 It was released on October 11, 2024, through Alamo Records.
 The album features guest appearances from Be Charlotte, Lil Baby, Lil Yachty, Rylo Rodriguez, and Wild Rivers, while its production was primarily handled by Dmac and TnTXD, with support from ChildBoy, Chris Made, EELmatic, MarsGawd, FlexOnDaTrack, Foreverolling, Mattazik Muzik, TrillGotJuice, Uncle Cameron, and several other producers.
 The album served as a follow-up to his fifth studio album, Nostalgia (2023).

-Last Lap received mediocre reception from music critics who valued Green's lyricism and vocals on the record.
+Last Lap received mixed reception from music critics who valued Green's lyricism and vocals on the record.
 It debuted at number two on the US Billboard 200 chart, selling 127,000 album-equivalent units, 2,000 of which were pure album sales.
 The album serves as Green's seventh consecutive top ten on the chart and makes him the only artist other than Taylor Swift to chart in the top ten each year from 2019 to 2024, and seventeen of the album's twenty-three tracks charted on the Billboard Hot 100.
 It was supported by two official singles: "Passport Junkie" and "Fall Fast in Love".